PGIM: PGIM Global Partners

 Established in 1998, PGIM Global Partners operates asset management companies outside the US, with assets valued at $96 billion as of March 2020.

 Rebranding

 In January 2016, Prudential Investment Management changed its name to PGIM (= Prudential Global Investment Management) in an effort to unify the brand as the firm expanded its global reach.
 Prior to the change, PGIM used the pseudonym Pramerica in many countries outside of the United States, where UK-based insurer Prudential plc retained the rights to the Prudential name.

-Sustainability

-In January 2020 PGIM was among the founding partners of Bloomberg Green, a newsletter focused on climate change news, analysis and solutions.

 PGIM Fixed Income, QMA and PGIM Real Estate are signatories of the UN Principles for Responsible Investment.

 The firm's headquarters, the Prudential Tower, is LEED Gold certified and features a rainwater retention irrigation system, a rooftop garden and walking track, two living green walls, and a parking garage outfitted with electric car charging stations.

-In 2021, PGIM Real Estate committed to reduce the operational carbon emissions of its global portfolio of managed properties to net zero by 2050.
+In 2021, PGIM Real Estate committed to reduce the operational carbon emissions of its global portfolio of managed properties to net zero by 2050...